 The district may invite representatives from patriotic societies listed in Title 36 of the United States Code to present information to interested students about membership in the society.

 Career Day

-On Career Day and the Academic and CTE Showcase, the district invites representatives from colleges and universities and other higher education institutions, prospective employers, and military recruiters to present information to interested students.
+The district may invite representatives from colleges and universities and other higher education institutions, prospective employers, and military recruiters to present information to interested students.

 Volunteers (All Grade Levels)